ChrisHutchinson1982/CV/README.md

 ### **Innovative Problem Solver**

-A primary driver for my switch into Software Development, is due to my love of making things and enthusiasm for solving problems;
+A primary driver for my switch into Software Development, is due to my love of making things and enthusiasm for solving problems.

-- At HSBC, I regularly employed my problem-solving skills to champion more effective ways of working by quickly delivering low-cost and high-quality technology solutions using Microsoft Visual Basic and SQL.
-Enhancing my coding skills through self learning, these products were deployed globally to over 25 countries and used by 3k employees over a 5-year period.
+At HSBC, I regularly employed my problem-solving skills to champion more effective ways of working by quickly delivering low-cost and high-quality technology solutions using Microsoft Visual Basic and SQL.
+Enhancing my coding skills through self learning, they were deployed to over 25 countries and used by 3k employees over a 5-year period.

-- Throughout the Makers course I was pushed out of my comfort zone with challenges that tested technical and logical thinking.
-I enjoyed tackling the weekend solo challenges by breaking down problems into a series of small manageable elements.
-I enhanced my problem solving tool kit by developing a consistent debugging process to help resolve issues.
+Throughout the Makers course I was pushed out of my comfort zone with challenges that tested technical and logical thinking.
+I enjoyed tackling the weekend solo challenges by breaking down problems into a series of small manageable elements anmd enhanced my problem solving tool kit by developing a consistent debugging process to help resolve issues.

 ### **Excellent Communicator**

-In my roles as a Business Analyst and Project Manager, I effectively communicated with a wide range of stakeholders across multiple geographies to spearhead the design and delivery of a range of innovative technology and data solutions;
+In my roles as a Business Analyst and Project Manager, I effectively communicated with a wide range of stakeholders across multiple geographies to spearhead the design and delivery of a range of innovative technology and data solutions.

-- Project managing a global system migration where I acted as the communication channel between developers and the business.
+This included, project managing a global system migration where I acted as the communication channel between developers and the business.
 Translating end user needs into technical requirements and directing the ambitious 6-month solution delivery to 30+ sites.

-- Hosting onsite and remote system deployment events to large groups of individuals from both technical and non-technical teams.

 As I pivot into Software Development, I have been able to apply my strong communication skills during pair programming, group projects and when volunteering to lead an end of project retro for our Makers Cohort.